 On the lands under his control Shamil established a theocratic state - the Imamate (1840-1859).
-The head of the State was the Imam; he was the commander in arms, chief executive and legislative power (Martirosian 1933:63, Gammer 1998: 306).
-The imamate was divided into provinces (naibstvo)10, each of which was governed by a naib - a deputy of Shamil.
+The head of the State was Imam; he was the commander in arms, chief executive and legislative power (Martirosian 1933:63, Gammer 1998: 306).
+Imamate was divided into provinces (naibstvo)11, each of which was governed by a naib - deputy of Shamil.
 Naibs had executive and military power.
-They collected taxes, implemented decisions of sharia courts, monitored compliance with Shamil's orders and recommendations, prevented internal conflicts and blood feuds (Gammer 1998:306, Bliev and Degoev 1994:384).
-The naib was responsible for military training and commanded his people in times of war.
-He usually had 100-300 warriorsmurids.
-On top of it each naibstvo had 500 local village horseman murtazeks (Berge 1859: 86).
-The historians Bliev and Degoev claim that Shamil used murtazeks for executions and extrajudicial killings, which made them personally dependent on the Imam for protection against vendettas (Bliev and Degoev 1998: 407).
+They collected taxes, implemented decisions of sharia courts, monitored compliance with Shamil's orders and recommendations, prevented internal conflicts and blood feud (Gammer 1998:306, Bliev and Degoev 1994:384).
+Naib was responsible for military trim and commanded his people in the times of war.
+He usually had 100-300 warriors- murids, on top of it each naibstvo had 500 local village horseman murtazeks (Berge 1859: 86).
+Shamil used murtazeks for executions and extra-judicial killings, which made them personally dependent on Imam for protection against vendettas (Bliev and Degoev 1998: 407).
 Naibstvo was divided into sub-regions, with a mazum in charge of each region (Berge 1859: 87).
 A mazum usually commanded a hundred of warriors.
-He monitored the Elders of the villages.
-In the end of 1840s a position of mudir was introduced.
-The Mudir was standing above several (3-5) naibs, reported on them to Shamil and commanded them in the battlefield (Bliev, Degoev 1994:385).
+He monitored the Elders of villages.
+In the end of 1940s a position of mudir was introduced.
+Mudir was standing above several (3-5) naibs, reported on them to Shamil and commanded them in the battlefield (Bliev, Degoev 1994:385).
 He also performed the functions of naib in his place of residence (Gammer 1998:308).